The Skippers

 Small team.
 Long trust.

-Three skippers.
+Skipper Team.
 Each with a different path to the sea.
 Each with the experience to lead a crew offshore.
 Each known to the others for years.

 Nuno Micaelo